stakecube/stakecubecoin-archive/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build lightpaycoind (headless client) for OSX.
+This guide will show you how to build stakecubed (headless client) for OSX.

 Notes
 -----